-4 While AQ-MM#3 and AQ-MM#4 will offset VOC, NOx, and PM emissions, as required, these offsets could occur regionally throughout the SFBAAB and SJVAPCD.
+4 While AQ-MM#1 through AQ-MM#3 would offset reactive organic gases, NOx, and PM emissions, as required, these offsets could occur regionally throughout the SFBAAB, NCCAB, and SJVAPCD.
 Accordingly, the emission reductions achieved by these offsets may not contribute to enough localized reductions to avoid a project-level violation of the ambient air quality standards or significant impact levels.